Scholarly Support Fund (SSF) FAQ & GUIDELINES

 - Your receipts you wish to have reimbursed by the SSF.

-- These receipts can be for other expenses bought on or after September 1st.
+- These receipts can be for other expenses/items bought on or after December 1st.
 See the complete list of eligible expenses in section 2.2 of this document.

-Once GEO has all necessary documentation, your application will be turned in to the Office of Graduate Studies (OGS) for processing.
+Once GEO has all the necessary documentation, your application will be turned in to the Office of Graduate Studies (OGS) for processing.
 After your supporting documentation is submitted to OGS, and everything is in order on the application, you should see the reimbursement through direct deposit within two pay-periods (four weeks) on your account.
-If an applicant is unable to turn in receipts and travel registry confirmation within 10 days of the first email notification/receipt request, funding may be awarded to the next applicant on the waiting list.
-GEO may request additional documentation to ensure reimbursements happen on a timely basis.
+Suppose an applicant is unable to turn in receipts and travel registry confirmation within 10 days of the first email notification/receipt request.
+In that case, funding may be awarded to the next applicant on the waiting list.
+GEO may request additional documentation to ensure reimbursements happen on a fair and timely basis.
+As per university policies, if you have a pending balance in your Wiser account, your SSF grant will be allocated towards that balance.

 4.1 How much money does GEO have and how much is allotted for each round of applications?

-As of Fall 2018, GEO has a total of $12,500 in SSF for each academic year.
+As of Spring 2021, GEO has a total of $12,500 in SSF for each academic year.
 These funds are split into $6,250 for Summer/Fall and $6,250 for Winter/Spring.
 For each round of funding, funds will be awarded to as many applicants as can be covered by the $6,250.
-Candidates may apply for partial funding if their expenses do not add up to the $500 or $250 allotments.
+Candidates may apply for partial funding if their expenses do not add up to $200.
 Any spare funding will be passed down to the next applicant on the line, until that applicant’s requested funding amount is reached, and then the process will repeat to the next applicant.
 In instances that the entire allotment of funding is not spent, funds may be rolled over from the Summer/Fall round of funding unto the Winter/Spring.

 4.2 What if I’m attending a conference next semester?

-As long as it is a virtual academic conference, and you are able to register and get a receipt, you can use the SSF Fall 2020 round of funding.
+As long as it is a virtual academic conference, and you are able to register and get a receipt, you can use the SSF Spring 2021 round of funding.
 You may turn in receipts before the start date of your conference.
-If you’re unable to register for this conference now, you can try applying to other funding sources or stay vigilant to the Spring round of SSF.
+If you’re unable to register for this conference now, you can try applying to other funding sources or stay vigilant to the Fall round of SSF.

 4.3 What if I spent less than the requested $200?